SHHam12/SHHam12.github.io/about/index.md

----
-layout: page
-title: About Suk Hwa (JD)
-date: 2016-03-21
-comments: false
----

-<center>Student/Novice programmer</center>

 ## About me
-* Since I had studied Business Management, I felt the pain to find the resources because they required a lot of time-consuming and efforts.
-While I struggled searching information, I kept thinking about how to reduce the time and find it efficiently.
-I wonder what if I develop the platform to resolve the inconvenience came across my mind.
-So, I decided to change my major as Information System Engineer which learn about Business Management and Computer Science.
+*  I began my studies at Stony Brook University as a Business Management major and was struck by how tim-consuming and difficult it was to find the necessary resources and information for my work.
+While I struggled to search for information, I kept thinking about how to reduce research time and find resources more efficiently.
+I wondered, what if I developed the platform to resolve these inconvenience.
+So, I decided to change my major to Information System Engineering and specialize in Business Management.
- After I had changed my study to programming, I was thrilled that write codes that process tasks efficiently with less time-consuming.
-However, using the information from the classes that I took was not enough to build my goal, so I started to learn more information by myself.
-The more I study programming, the more thrill comes to me, and I cannot stop learning programming.
-Even I become appropriate to build a platform that makes people's life easier, I will keep studying programming to come up with the better program and platform that can be used for all needs.
+ After I  changed my major, I was thrilled to write my own codes that process tasks efficiently.
+However, using the information from the classes that I took was not enough to reach my goal, so I started to learn more information idependently.
+The more I study programming, the more thrilling I find it.
+Even when I build a platform that makes people's lives easier, I keep studying to improve my programs so they can meet even more needs.